 Ubud’s town center is pretty walkable, and most things are close enough to reach on foot if you’re staying near it.

 For exploring outside of town, you’ll need to rent a scooter or hire a private car and driver (both of these can be booked online).
-You can also book an transfer from the Bali airport to Ubud with your hotel.
+You can also book an airport transfer from the Bali airport to Ubud with your hotel.

 There are taxis available for short rides around Ubud, but tourists’ prices are wildly inflated.